Discover the ultimate balanced green salad formula featuring fresh greens, feta cheese, crunchy veggies, and the perfect dressing to match your meal.

 The most important thing when choosing salad greens is that they be fresh and crispy, and preferably organic.

-When you think about how much surface area is exposed on lettuce, I think it is a worthwhile area to prioritize for organic.
+When you think about how much surface area is exposed on lettuce, I think it is worthwhile to prioritize organic lettuce.

 Organic greens are also usually tastier, and they are fairly affordable, and widely available these days in the United States.